Cape Verde giant skink: Behaviour and ecology

 Restoration of a Cape Verde giant skink on a rock of Branco or Raso, with other species native to the islands like giant wall gecko, Raso lark, and a shearwater.

 The behavior of the Cape Verde giant skink is largely unknown due to the lack of ethology studies before its extinction, though convergent evolution has been noted with two extant species: the African striped skink (Trachylepis striata) from southern and eastern Africa, adapted to a low canopy arboreal niche, and Vaillant's mabuya (Chioninia vaillanti), another large, herbivorous skink that is endemic to the southern Sotavento Islands of Cape Verde.

 The transparent lower eyelid may have been an adaptation to spot predators below while giant skinks slept on the lower canopy with their eyes closed.
-In that case the predator's extinction would have long preceded the Cape Verde giant skink's own.
+In this case the predator's extinction would have long preceded the Cape Verde giant skink's own, making the latter an example of evolutionary anachronism.
 The need of light for this strategy would indicate that the giant skink was crepuscular and slept during the day.
-The barn owl is known to have eaten skinks before and after human arrival.
+The Western barn owl is known to have eaten skinks before and after human arrival, but the "window" would have been useless against it due to owls attacking from above, rather than below.
 The unusual dewlap of old males could have played some role in territoriality.

 The Cape Verde giant skink's long digestive track, abundant and varied helminthic community, and specialized dentition were well suited for a vegetarian diet.
 Although most animals died early in captivity, some survived for years on a diet of fruit and vegetation.
 One was noted as eating a bird.
 In Branco and Raso which are largely denuded of vegetation, the giant skinks adapted to live among large shearwater and petrel colonies and survived eating their regurgitations, feces, carrion, eggs, and hatchlings.
 Bones of skinks and seabirds are commonly found mixed together.

 Preserved giant skinks have belly-button slits indicative of viviparous matrotrophy, yet a captive female was documented as laying a clutch of seven eggs over fifteen days in 1891, purely white colored and 1 1/2 inches in diameter.
 Other eggs are preserved at the Regional Museum of Turin.
 It is possible that the species used both modes of reproduction, like the sheen skink (Eugongylus albofasciolatus), where the same female was documented alternating between them.

 The species was very tame in captivity, and probably was long lived and reproduced slowly, like other island reptiles.